ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 .. note::

-    The default value of **restart_interval** namelist option is zero (0) and the model writes single restart file at the end of the simulation.
+    The default value of the **restart_interval** namelist option is zero (0), and the model writes a single restart file at the end of the simulation.

-The following example demonstrates the 48 hours model simulation split into an initial 24-hour simulation with cold start plus an additional 24-hour simulation with warm start.
+The following example demonstrates the 48 hour model simulation split into an initial 24-hour simulation with a cold start plus an additional 24-hour simulation with warm start.

 The initial 24 hours simulation: